technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 - Allow more autonomy in feature development for different teams.
 - A change in a feature should not implicitly break a different feature.
 - You should be able to swap out a feature on a page without breaking other pages still using the old one.
+- Enforce separation of [container and presentational](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) components, because it leads to a cleaner code.

 ### How